ravsahebdev/productivity-dashboard/README.md

 git clone https://github.com/ravsahebdev/productivity-dashboard.git
 ```

-Open the project folder.
+Navigate to the project folder.

-Run **index.html** in your preferred browser.
+Open **index.html** in your preferred browser.

-No frameworks or external dependencies are required.
+No external libraries, frameworks, or build tools are required.

 ---